 - Build flexibility into your fulfillment and delivery systems.

-You need to master your e-commerce customer experience to tap into that potential.
-With so much to gain, now’s the time to make enhancing your e-commerce experience a priority.
+Canadian ecommerce holds a ton of potential for your business. eMarketer reported a 148% growth in Canadian ecommerce sales from 2019 to 2022, with a 60% increase in average online purchases compares to 2019.3 You need to master your ecommerce customer experience to tap into that potential.
+With so much to gain, there’s no better time to make enhancing your ecommerce experience a priority.

-To provide a great e-commerce customer experience for Canadian shoppers, be sure to master the basics, evaluate your end-to-end experience and recognize any shifts in consumer behaviour across all your channels.
+To provide a great ecommerce customer experience for Canadian shoppers, be sure to master the basics, evaluate your end-to-end experience and recognize any shifts in consumer behaviour across all your channels.
 Examine your blind spots, understand shifting consumer expectations and identify gaps.
 Position yourself with purpose and integrate your channel experiences.
-No matter where or how, shopping with you must be easy, efficient, responsive and worth recommending.
+No matter where or how it’s done – shopping with you must be easy, efficient, responsive and worth recommending.

 Transform your customer experience